atillaozder/drivefast-ios/README.md

 Do you enjoy racing your car at extreme speeds?
 In Drive Fast - Retro car racing you get your chance to prove your skills.
 It is not easy to dodge other cars with high speed on the road.

 Drive your car through the heavy traffic jam like a warrior.
-The goal is to reach the finish line without running out of fuel or hitting other cars.
+The goal is to reach the high score without running out of fuel or hitting other cars.
 There are 3 keys to victory.

 You can race pass other cars, or drift through and push them sideway.
 Just don't try it with the big truck.